benxage/threaded/README.md

 `dev.sh` can be used in the following ways:

 * `dev.sh launch` launches the server
-* `dev.sh launch background` launches the server in the background without corrupting your current terminal
+* `dev.sh launch background` launches the server in the background without corrupting your current terminal.
+You may have to manually kill the process later.
 * `dev.sh info` calls  `cloc` to parse information about the project.
 Right now it prints information such as how many lines of code in relation to what language is used.

 **`dev.sh` contains Linux support but have not been tested**